mosip/documentation/docs/ID-Authentication-APIs.md

 IDA-OTA-009|&lt;Notification Channel&gt; not configured for the country|&lt;Notification Channel&gt; not configured (Phone/e-mail/both)|

 # Authentication Service (Internal)
-This service details authentication (yes/no) that can be used by MOSIP modules to authenticate a resident using UserID/VID/UIN.
+This service details authentication (yes/no) that can be used by MOSIP modules to authenticate an individual using UserID/VID/UIN.
 Below are various authentication types supported by this service - Biometric based - Fingerprint, IRIS and Face.

 ## Users of Internal Authentication service